History of the BRT and BMT: After 1940

 Current BMT lines in Manhattan are exclusively subway.
 Its Brooklyn lines include one long subway line, the Fourth Avenue Line, and one subway connector, hooking the pre-existing Brighton Beach Line to the main subway at a large flying junction at DeKalb and Flatbush Avenues.
 The remaining Brooklyn lines are on elevated structures, in open cuts or on embankments, or on short portions of surface trackage.
-Several Brooklyn lines extend into Queens, and these are elevated, except for the final station on the Myrtle Avenue Line, which is on an embankment, and the BMT Archer Avenue Line, a stub underground line which opened in 1989, with IND services operating above it.
+Several Brooklyn lines extend into Queens, and these are elevated, except for Middle Village-Metropolitan Avenue on the Myrtle Avenue Line, which is on an embankment, and the BMT Archer Avenue Line, a stub underground line which opened in 1989, with IND services operating above it.
 The BMT's only line in Queens which comes directly from Manhattan, the BMT Astoria Line, is entirely elevated.